kanaria69/Mainecoco/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.